How To - Build a Cross-Band Full-Duplex AllStar Node Using a Mobile Radio

 A number of URIs are available that use high-quality C-Media USB Audio I/O Controller ICs:

-The CM1xx-series ~45dB mixer gain range supports most radios perfectly with no trim pots or resistors needed.
+The CM1xx-series ~45dB mixer gain range supports a wide range of audio levels while retaining the full dynamic range of the 16-bit converters.
 The ASL channel drivers set these gain settings in the IC based on the rxmixerset, txmixaset and txmixbset config settings.
-This provides a wide adjustment range while retaining the full dynamic range of the 16-bit converters.

 RFI/Noise Optimization